mattr-group/mattr-group.github.io/README.md

 ## 4. Things still open

-- Coraline, Haneefah and James are listed without surnames, flagged `check`.
 - No photographs yet.
 - The research threads in `data/themes.json` were drafted from published papers and recent group meetings, and have not been reviewed by Pete.